C++ List - C++ Programming Tutorial

 list<type> list_name;

-• type: It represents the type of elements in the list.
+• type: It indicates the kind of elements within the list.

-• list_name: It represents the name that is assigned to the list.
+• list_name: It signifies the name assigned to the list.

 • Initialization of List